flare-foundation/attestation-client/docs/end-users/state-connector-usage.md

 If your attestation request was successfully submitted, there are several possibilities when no proof is available on `/api/proof/get-specific-proof`:

 - Not enough time has passed.
 Retry later.
 If the result exists, it should be available in at most 5 minutes, usually less.
 - The specific attestation provider did not participate in the voting round.
-Try with API route on some other attestation provider's server.
+Try the API route on some other attestation provider's server.
 - The attestation request was not validated.
 Use `/api/proof/requests-for-round/{roundId}` to see the status of all attestation requests in the specific round.

 ## How do I assemble attestation proof for use with the verifying smart contract?